An Introduction to The Environmental Forum (formerly Cork Environmental Forum)

-Inspired by the Rio Earth Conference in 1992, Cork Environmental Forum (CEF) came into being in 1995.
+Inspired by the Rio Earth Conference in 1992, The Environmental forum (as Cork Environmental Forum) came into being in 1995.
 It was supported by Cork County Council as an instrument for applying the principles of Local Agenda 21/ now Local Agenda 2030 (otherwise known as the Sustainable Development Goals) as agreed by the United Nations Global Conference on Environment and Development.
-CEF’s initial brief was to bring various stakeholders together at a local level throughout Cork City and County, who would not ordinarily have occasion to meet to discuss local sustainability and environmental issues and agree on an appropriate action plan.
+Our initial brief was to bring various stakeholders together at a local level throughout Cork City and County, who would not ordinarily have occasion to meet to discuss local sustainability and environmental issues and agree on an appropriate action plan.
 Its primary purpose remains to foster, promote and implement sustainable development at a local level in the Cork region.

-CEF’s own structure and representation (at both membership and executive level) of the four pillars of society – Business & Commercial, Public Sector, Community & Voluntary and Individuals lends to collaboration and a way of working in partnership with all stakeholders.
-CEF is both an insider – influencing by sitting on local and national boards and committees and an outsider – tapping into local people’s power and knowledge and influencing people’s behaviour.
+Our own structure and representation (at both membership and executive level) of the four pillars of society – Business & Commercial, Public Sector, Community & Voluntary and Individuals lends to collaboration and a way of working in partnership with all stakeholders.
+The Environmental Forum is both an insider – influencing by sitting on local and national boards and committees and an outsider – tapping into local people’s power and knowledge and influencing people’s behaviour.

 Agenda 2030, also known as the Sustainable Development Goals, was a set of goals decided on at the UN Sustainable Development Summit in 2015.
 It takes all of the goals set by Agenda 21 and re-asserts them as the basis for sustainable development, saying, “We reaffirm all the principles of the Rio Declaration on Environment and Development…” Adding onto those goals from the original Rio document, a total of 17 goals have been agreed on, revolving around the same concepts of Agenda 21; people, planet, prosperity, peace, and partnership.